Invary/cnc/README.md

 - x24 [M3, T slide nut 20](https://s.click.aliexpress.com/e/_DdnWJB5)
 - x24 M6 screw

 [20100 450mm](https://s.click.aliexpress.com/e/_DnaMZth) has has holes in the side.
-The diameter of this hole is 4.2mm or 5.0mm depend on products.
+The diameter of this hole is 4.2mm or 5.0mm, depending on products.
 Use M5 or M6 tap to make threaded hole. <br />

 <br />